jundalisay/spblist/content/en/material/levitation.md

 ## All 5 Layers Work Together to Create Physical Reality

-In our experiment, we applied the aether on a material object via electromagnetism in order to change its location in spacetime.
+In our experiment, we applied the moa2 on a material object via electromagnetism in order to reduce the force of gravity or most1 on it.

 This manifests as a slight movement which is recorded by the weighing scale.

 More technically, the external aether changed the gravitational signature of the object to alter its material gravitational band with the Earth.

-This means that, logically, the ability to change and generate movement comes from the Convertible layer (Weak force in Physics).
+This means that, logically, the ability to change and generate movement for solid objects comes from the Material layer through the Convertible Layer.
+This matches the findings of Isaac Newton.

+{{< q a="Newton" c="Principia, Scholium" >}}
+The uniform gravity of a body acts equally in equal particles of time on that body to create equal velocities
+{{< /q >}}

 Thus, the sequence of events is: